chetan25/learning-and-findings/WEBPACK.md

 ## Alias with Webpack and Typescript

-Tried of writing import with a deep nested relative paths.
+Tired of writing import with a deep nested relative paths.
 ```js
 import Greetings from '../../component/greetings';
 ```